NathanHM/maedras-vault/content/Factions/Qavrud.md

 ## Foreign Policy and Neutrality
-Qavrud maintains a neutral stance in external affairs, focusing primarily on the [[Worship of Virelya (Quvard)|worship]] of their god, [[Virelya]].
+Qavrud maintains a neutral stance in external affairs, focusing primarily on the [[Worship of Virelya|worship]] of their god, [[Virelya]].
 Its leaders actively discourage entanglement in foreign politics, promoting a philosophy of indirect influence and spiritual introspection over overt action.
 ## Religious Philosophy and Daily Life
 Religious philosophy is deeply woven into the fabric of Qavrudian society.
 Citizens are expected to:
 - Follow prescribed rites